-Poorly maintained properties is one of the main causes of rodent infestations such as rats, mice and squirrels.
-Unless otherwise stated in a lease agreement, landlords are responsible for pest problems caused by repair work negligence, prior to a tenant moving in.
+Poor maintenance is one of the main causes of rodent infestations, such as rats, mice and squirrels.
+Unless otherwise stated in a lease agreement, landlords are responsible for pest problems caused by repair work negligence, before a tenant moves in.

-If you’re a potential tenant for a property, make sure you check the premises to ensure that it is has been maintained to a high standard, before you sign any agreement.
+If you’re a potential tenant for a property, make sure you check the premises have been maintained to a high standard, before you sign any agreement.

 Property handed over to a tenant in a high standard, following the signing of an agreement, means the tenant becomes responsible for the condition of the property from then on.

 If repairs are needed during the tenancy as a result of pest damage, tenants must report them to the landlord as soon as possible.

 Should a tenant not report pest damage as soon as it happens, the tenant could be responsible for dealing with the problem.

 Isn’t the Local Council Responsible for Pest Control Services?